HostileNinja72/DarkestSky/README.md

         "distance": 0.1
     }
 ```
 This score mechanism is ofc subject to change, as there are non-linear effects, and threshhold effects.
+To change a study must be conducted for precision.

 ### Light Pollution